grepory/tessen/README.md

 # Tessen

-Tessen is a module framework for Sensu plugins written in Go.
+Tessen is a modular framework for Sensu plugins written in Go.
 The aim is to decouple Sensu checks, metrics, handlers, etc. from Ruby in an effort to make them more portable and more easily distributable.